 Anyone interested in microphotography can participate.
-You need to upload the image to the Nikon website and sign up.
+First, you need to upload the image to the Nikon website and sign up.

-This contest’s main goal is to reward the effort and beauty that can be obtained through the lens of an optical microscope.
+This contest’s main goal is to reward the effort and beauty obtained through the lens of an optical microscope.
 This is the best window of photographs related to the world of science, nature, and biology.

 The contest guidelines seek not just to highlight the images referring to the world of science.
-An excellent quality of microphotography can start from a good structure, composition, and color.
+Excellent quality of microphotography can start from a good structure, composition, and color.

 The competition is worldwide; it is not strictly for professionals in the area, which means anyone can participate.
 On several occasions, this contest’s winners have been fans and not, like recognized scientists, as we might think.

 There are two modalities for this contest; you can participate in a photograph or a video, always respecting that both must be done through a microscope.
 In both modalities, the originality, content, technique, visual and artistic impact which is showed is rewarded.